pomlakkun/Java8/README.md

 # Java8
-Java 8 Features, hidden Features
 This is a Java 8 Tutorial with some hidden Features.
+Please improve if you have more input.